luchophelps13/amazonpricetracker/README.md

 1. Make sure you have the dependencies:

 pip install -r requirements.txt.
-While many libraries are being used, bs4 (Beautiful Soup is the only one that needs to be installed).
+While many libraries are being used, bs4 (Beautiful Soup) is the only one that needs to be installed.

 2. Grab the URL of the web page